 Ideal length of stay: 2 - 3 nights

 Directions: From Cape Town, take the N2 until exit 22A to R300/Bellville, where you change onto the R300.
 After 14km, follow the signs onto the N1 towards Paarl/Worcester and continue on this road for 29km.
 Then, take exit 55 for the R45/R101 towards Franschhoek/Paarl and turn right into Main Street shortly after.
 The third road to the left (R45) merges into Huguenot Road after about 25km in Franschhoek.
 At the end of the road, turn left again to get onto Lambrechts Road/the R45 where you’ll find La Petite Ferme after a further 2km..

 Accessible by: Self-drive

 Food quality: Breakfast is buffet-style and offers a good selection of cereals, breads, cheese and meats, fruit, yoghurts and fresh juices.

-La Petite Ferme’s menu has a strong reputation and uses local fresh ingredients to produce ‘contemporary-rustic’ cuisine.
-Unfortunately none of us have eaten here yet but when we visited last the food looked great.
-The menu included starters of free-range chicken pate with sherry roast prunes and crostini, soup, baked prosciutto wrapped baby camembert; main dishes of braised leg of rabbit, curry lentil and apple filled samosa, teriyaki pork belly and some tasty looking puddings and a cheese platter.
+The good à la carte menu, including a few children’s options, has a strong reputation and uses local fresh ingredients to produce ‘contemporary-rustic’ cuisine.
+Unfortunately none of us at Expert Africa have eaten here yet, though when we visited last the food looked great.
+The menu included starters of free-range chicken paté with sherry roast prunes and crostini, soup, baked prosciutto-wrapped baby camembert; main dishes of braised leg of rabbit, curry lentil and apple filled samosa, and teriyaki pork belly; and some tasty-looking puddings and a cheese platter.

 La Petite Ferme makes its own wines and has a selection of these available for sale.